COMING AUGUST 27

 A trailblazing exploration of how we can plan better for the future—our own, our families’, and our society’s.

-Bina Venkataraman understands this.
-A former journalist and senior adviser in the Obama administration, she forged partnerships between government and business to combat climate change, and she learned firsthand why people don’t think ahead.
-In The Optimist’s Telescope, she draws from her own experience, the stories she has reported from around the world, and research in biology, psychology, economics, archaeology, and beyond to identify the best ways to make decisions that benefit us over time.
-She dispels the myth that human nature is impossibly reckless, and explains how culture and environment shape our behavior.
-She highlights the surprising and successful practices that each of us can adopt.
-The result is a book brimming with useful ideas and insights to help us make better decisions about the future.
+Bina Venkataraman knows the way forward.
+A former journalist and adviser in the Obama White House, she helped communities and businesses prepare for climate change, and she learned firsthand why people don’t think ahead—and what can be done to change that.
+In The Optimist’s Telescope, she draws from stories she has reported around the world and new research in biology, psychology, and economics to explain how we can make decisions that benefit us over time.
+With examples from ancient Pompeii to modern-day Fukushima, she dispels the myth that human nature is impossibly reckless and highlights the surprising practices each of us can adopt in our own lives—and the ones we must fight for as a society.
+The result is a book brimming with the ideas and insights all of us need to forge a better future.